f-klement/gothic-fiction-pattern-detection/extracted_interpretation_notes.md

 This grouping, which takes chronology into consideration, brings a few previously unheard of texts to the forefront, but the larger picture strengthens the impression informed by previous network analysis.
 The fact that the labeling has been done in order of degree centrality allows for a more precise ranking than any of the previous attempts and takes the element of personal expectation, preferential investigation and subjective gaze out of the picture.

-The shape of the network has drastically changed in comparison to the previous iterations providing one larger, loosely integrated cluster consisting of a number of sub groupings, as well as a scant few highly influential outliers which seemingly arose without reference to prior works of the genre, which nevertheless provided a rich source of inspiration for subsequent texts.Upper outliers:
+The shape of the network has drastically changed in comparison to the previous iterations providing one larger, loosely integrated cluster consisting of a number of sub groupings, as well as a scant few highly influential outliers which seemingly arose without reference to prior works of the genre, which nevertheless provided a rich source of inspiration for subsequent texts.

+Upper outliers:

 22: Edward Bulwer-Lytton's Falkland: An amoral piece of self-indulgence centered around the courting of a young woman by a protagonist tormented by premonitions of her death — inspired by the Sturm and Drang Goethe piece Sorrows of Young Werther.